 In February our team returned to the FTTH Conference, the premier event for the fiber industry in Europe.
-Here we launched both our new IQGeo branding to the sector and two new myWorld applications: myWorld Construction Manager and myWorld Operations Manager.
+Here we launched both our new IQGeo branding to the sector and a new product: Workflow Manager

 New solutions for global challenges

-Construction Manager and Operations Manager were developed in close partnership with our customers and are designed to help Communications Service Providers (CSPs) meet business-critical KPIs for time-to-market, operational cost savings, Mean Time to Repair (MTTR), and customer satisfaction.
+Workflow Manager was developed in close partnership with our customers and is designed to help Communications Service Providers (CSPs) meet business-critical KPIs for time-to-market, operational cost savings, Mean Time to Repair (MTTR), and customer satisfaction.

 These themes and the impact on process optimization really resonated with delegates at the FTTH Conference.
 There was a lot of talk around the importance of real time collaboration between the field and office for operations and construction teams.
 The challenges faced by the industry are the same for CSPs in Europe and North America: everyone needs to do more with less, resources are limited, but expectations for improving Net Promoter Score (NPS) and rolling out new networks remains as high as ever.
 There is a general consensus that operators need to streamline process and increase team productivity using smart, innovative systems.